 While it’s more common to refer to the two properties as relinquished and replacement properties, investors may see the terms 1031 upleg and downleg 1031 in their place.

-Executing A 1031 Exchange
+Executing a 1031 Exchange

 In a 1031 exchange, an investor replaces their downleg asset with a like-kind property (i.e., the upleg).
 This doesn’t necessarily mean the two properties must be of the same value.

 Let’s say that the downleg property value is $1M, and the upleg has a value of $900,000.
 In this case, the upleg investor can pay the downleg investor $100,000 to equalize the exchange.
 The downleg will have a recognized gain of $100,000.
-This is also called boot
+This is also called boot.

 In the same example, let’s say the upleg investor doesn’t provide the downleg investor with any cash.
 The $100,000 becomes retained proceeds (i.e., boot) and is subject to capital gains and depreciation recapture taxes.

 If the downleg investor had just divested the property for a profit in a straight sale, it would create a taxable event where capital gains would have been realized and taxes owed.
 However, by completing a 1031 exchange and rolling the entirety of sale proceeds over into the upleg property, the investor can defer taxes on those capital gains.
-The investor can also do another 1031 exchange down the road and continue deferring any realized capital gains taxes.
+The investor can also do another 1031 exchange down the road and continue deferring realized capital gains taxes.

 There are lots of rules to follow when doing a 1031 exchange.
 Working with a real estate investor and qualified intermediary (QI) will help to ensure that you meet all of the 1031 exchange requirements and that the process is done correctly.